awara-coder/CXX-Web-Server-from-scratch/README.md

 # C++ Web Server from scratch.

-This project is a Static Web server which serves files and is written from scratch.
+This project is a Static Web server that serves files and is written from scratch.
 It is written in C++ and uses CMake for managing dependencies.
 ### Building for source
 Clone the repository on your local system and open the root project directory in your favourite terminal.
 Create a new folder to output MakeFile and executable.